pregnault/samplelim/README.md

 is particularly convenient for solving linear inverse models (LIM) in metabolic (trophic, biochemical or urban) networks.
-Particularly, some support functions inspired by the package `{limsolve}` are designed to ease its use by ecologists practitioners.
+Particularly, some support functions inspired by the package `{limsolve}` are designed to facilitate its use by practitioners.

 ## Objective

-`{samplelim}` aims at providing efficient implementations of two MCMC algorithms for sampling high-dimensional polytopes; namely, the Mirror Walk (MiW) introduced by Van Oevelen *et al.* (2010) and the Billard Walk (BiW) introduced by Polyak and Gryazina (2014).
-It also provides support functions to ease its use by ecologists practitioners interested in solving LIM for trophic networks.
-Hence, `{samplelim}` can be viewed as an updated, extended and low-level-encoded version of the R package [`{limsolve}`](https://cran.r-project.org/web/packages/limSolve/index.html).
+`{samplelim}` aims at providing efficient implementations of two MCMC algorithms for sampling high-dimensional polytopes, the Mirror Walk (MiW) introduced by Van Oevelen *et al.* (2010) and the Billard Walk (BiW) introduced by Polyak and Gryazina (2014).
+It also provides support functions to facilitate its use by practitioners interested in solving LIM for networks.
+In this regard, `{samplelim}` can be viewed as an updated, extended and low-level-encoded version of the R package [`{limsolve}`](https://cran.r-project.org/web/packages/limSolve/index.html).

 `{samplelim}` is built upon the C++ library